anas-rz/docker-deployment-keras-3/README.md

-# Deploying Multibackend Applications wiht Keras 3
+# Deploying Multibackend Applications with Keras 3

 This project aims to deploy a image classification model using Docker.
 Due to Multi-backend operations from Keras 3.0, the model works seemlessly across PyTorch, TensorFlow or JAX backends.